arantespp/arantespp.com/posts/books/the-principles-of-product-development-flow.md

 #### Q3: The Principle of Queueing Capacity Utilization: Capacity utilization increases queues exponentially.

 [Queue capacity utilization](/zettel/queue-capacity-utilization) is the most critical factor that affects queue size.
-As you approach 100% of the queue capacity, queues become exponentially large.
-Knowing capacity utilization allows you to predict:
+As you approach 100% of the queue capacity, queues become exponentially large. _[Note: Capacity Utilization Increases Queues Exponentially](/zettel/capacity-utilization-increases-queues-exponentially)._

+Knowing capacity utilization allows you to predict many queues characteristics.
+For example:

 - the percent of the time that the arriving work will find the server busy;
 - the average number of items in the queue;